crisperdue/prooftoys-site/content/fake-proof.md

 #### Playing around

-Feel free to play around with the proof editor, below.
+Try playing around with the proof editor, below.
 Pressing the "Solve" button enters the entire proof into the proof builder.
-That may take a moment, so be patient.
+That may take a moment, so please be patient.

 <div class="proof-editor mb-4"></div>